A child reads a picture book in front of a purple circle floating in a white space.

 The best start for every Victorian child

-The Victorian Government’s $14 billion Best Start, Best Life reforms are the most significant change to Victoria’s early childhood sector in a generation.
+The Best Start, Best Life reforms are changing early childhood education in Victoria.
+It's the biggest change to the sector in a generation.

 This means: